Introduction

 Why is it essential for athletes?

-For athletes, whose bodies are subjected to repeated mechanical stress, optimal collagen synthesis is therefore essential to preserve the integrity of the musculoskeletal system.
+For athletes, whose bodies are subjected to repeated mechanical stresses, optimal collagen synthesis is therefore fundamental to preserving the integrity of the musculoskeletal system.

-By providing the right amino acids (glycine, proline, hydroxyproline), collagen supplementation helps to strengthen and repair these tissues, thereby improving endurance and durability in sports practice.
+By providing the right amino acids (glycine, proline, hydroxyproline), collagen supplementation helps to strengthen and repair these tissues, thereby improving resistance to effort and the durability of sports practice.

-This translates to better continuity in training, a reduction in the necessary rest times, and therefore an overall performance gain.
+This results in better continuity in training, a reduction in the necessary rest times, and therefore an overall performance gain.

-Finally, beyond the purely mechanical aspect, collagen actively contributes to the quality of the skin, often affected by sports (sweating, friction, dehydration, oxidative stress).
-It improves elasticity, firmness, and skin hydration — essential criteria for sustainable well-being and a positive self-image, including among athletes.
+Finally, beyond the purely mechanical aspect, collagen actively contributes to skin quality, often challenged by sports (sweating, friction, dehydration, oxidative stress).
+It improves elasticity, firmness, and skin hydration — essential criteria for lasting well-being and a positive self-image, including for athletes.

 II.
 The benefits of collagen for athletes